 This should bring the clock to in front of the current lock screen wallpaper.
 To save changes, tap on Done at the top right corner.

-Which iPhones support the Depth Effect on iOS 16?
+Which iPhones support the Depth Effect?

 To detect depth information from pictures, Depth Effect uses your iPhone’s Neural Engine which distinguishes the subject from an image to let it appear on top of the clock.
 This requires your iPhone to be powered by Apple’s A12 Bionic chipset or later.
-Due to this reason, you will only be able to use Depth Effect to its fullest potential on the following devices:
+Due to this reason, you will only be able to use the Depth Effect to its fullest potential on the following devices:

 - iPhone XR, iPhone XS, iPhone XS Max